department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 <hr>

-The equivalent vanilla web component version using `<va-example-component>` would be this:
+The equivalent vanilla Web Component version using `<va-example-component>` would be this:

 <hr>